gabriel/KBPGP/README.md

 PGP for iOS/OSX, using [kbpgp.js](https://github.com/keybase/kbpgp).
 Requires >= iOS 8.0.

+This library is mostly a proof of concept.
+I've stopped using it myself but am keeping it around in case others find it useful.

 # Why?

 The was no usable native library for PGP for iOS or OSX.
 Keybase uses [kbpgp](https://github.com/keybase/kbpgp) and iOS 8 provides a JavaScript runtime with JavaScriptCore.